aws/aws-fpga/README.md

 | 1.4.3 - 1.4.15a | 2018.2 | v1.5.0-v1.5.X (Xilinx Vivado/SDx 2018.2) |
 | 1.3.7 - 1.4.15a | 2017.4 | v1.4.0-v1.4.X (Xilinx Vivado/SDx 2017.4) |

 ⚠️ Developer kit release v1.4.16 will remove support for Xilinx 2017.4, 2018.2, 2018.3 toolsets.
-While v1.4.16 will not support older Xilinx tools, you can still use them using HDK releases v1.4.15a or earlier.
+While developer kit release v1.4.16 onwards will not support older Xilinx tools, you can still use them using HDK releases v1.4.15a or earlier.
 Please checkout [the latest v1.4.15a release tag from Github](https://github.com/aws/aws-fpga/releases/tag/v1.4.15a) to use Xilinx 2017.4, 2018.2, 2018.3 toolsets.

 ⚠️ Developer kit versions prior to v1.3.7 and Developer AMI prior to v1.4 (2017.1) reached end-of-life.
 See [AWS forum announcement](https://forums.aws.amazon.com/ann.jspa?annID=6068) for additional details.